osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 Do this now by editing your ``Snakefile`` using the ``nano`` text editor.

-Explanation: in this case, the bracketed portion, ``{sample}``, is acting as a wildcard, and is matching *any* file that is located in the ``./data/illumina/`` directory and which *ends* in ``_R1.fastq``.
+Explanation: in this case, the bracketed portion, ``{sample}``, is acting as a wildcard, and is matching *any* file that starts with ``./data/illumina/`` and *ends* in ``_R1.fastq``.
+(Note that this means it is looking in a specific directory).
 Why are we doing this?
 Well, we know that all Illumina data that we are dealing with is paired end.
-And we also know that this is the data we would like to qc - but you *don't* want to separately qc Read1 and Read2.
-So you will find all the samples to qc by *only* matching the Read1 (R1) samples.
-Let's in fact check what files these are.
-Return to the command line and try typing ``ls -lh ./data/illumina/*_R1.fastq``.
-You should find that it lists all the samples that you want to qc and nothing more - namely one ancestor file and one evolved file (in *your* case).
-You could imagine, however, that this would also be possible if you had fifty files in the directory, and all of these files had different names or sample dentifiers.
+And we also know that this is the data we would like to QC - but you *don't* want to separately QC Read1 and Read2.
+So you will find all the samples to QC by *only* matching the Read1 (R1) samples.

+In fact, we can check what files these are that the Snakefile is looking for.
+Return to the command line and try typing ``ls -lh ./data/illumina/*_R1.fastq`` (i.e. substitute ``{sample}`` wiith ``*``).
+You should find that it lists all the samples that you want to QC and nothing more - namely one ancestor file and one evolved file (in *your* case).
+You could imagine, however, that this would also be possible if you had fifty files in the directory, and all of these files had different names or sample identifiers, and *all* of them had both R1 and R2 designations.

-The second thing we have done is to assign the list of these ``{sample}`` variables to a list ofall variables.
+**Note**: The second thing we have done is to assign the list of these ``{sample}`` variables to a list of all variables.
 This is the ``STRAIN`` name, and we have performed (well...I have suggested) capitalisation because it is a list of all important variables.
 We are using a specific *function* in python to do so, the `glob_wildcards <https://snakemake.readthedocs.io/en/stable/project_info/faq.html#how-do-i-run-my-rule-on-all-files-of-a-certain-directory>`_ function.

 Now what you have this, we can proceed with the rest of the Snakefile and workflow.

-I know this is not easy - but Snakemake will allow you to rapidly make progress and expand the POWER of your workflow.
+I know this is not easy - but Snakemake will now allow you to rapidly make progress and expand the POWER of your workflow.

 .. only:: html